We charge a daily fee for holding large amounts in your currency accounts if you live in Australia.

 How much can I hold before I get charged?

-Each currency you hold has its own free allowance limit — the free allowance includes your balance plus any amount of that currency you hold in a jar .
+Each currency you hold has its own free allowance limit — the free allowance includes your currency account plus any amount of that currency you hold in a jar.

-If you have both a personal and business account, the balances in your personal account don't affect the free allowances in your business account (and vice versa).
+If you have both a personal and business account, the amounts you hold in your personal account don't affect the free allowances in your business account (and vice versa).

 How does the fee work?